 - You can use it for Aadhaar seeding as well as for APS subsidy, APBS credit, and refunds.

-- You cannot hold more than one BSBDA in the same bank.
+- You cannot maintain more than one BSBDA account in the same bank.

-- If you already have a regular savings account and want to switch, you will need to close the old account within 30 days of opening a BSBDA.
+- If you already have a regular savings account in that bank, you must close it within 30 days after opening the BSBDA account.

 BSBDA vs Regular Savings Account: What’s the Difference?